 |Quick Slides||Text, Images or combinations thereof||Unlimited|

-So in a presentation, you could have as many slides as you like, with some combination of quick slides (for text, images, agree/disagree questions), a mini quiz with 5 multiple choice questions, and two varied question types.
+Use any combination of the three types of slides.
+Each type has their own uses and limits.
+In a presentation, you could have as many slides as you like, with some combination of quick slides (for text, images, agree/disagree questions), a mini quiz with 5 multiple choice questions, and two varied question types.
 I strongly recommend using all the question types, including the Quick Slides, to appreciate the range that is possible with this tool.
+The videos and resources below aim to help you further.

 The wording of questions is something to be careful in considering.
-Use the Spectrum of Effective Questioning to help construct open ended questions that span a range across appropriate levels of thinking.
+Before creating polls using Mentimeter, use the Spectrum of Effective Questioning to help construct open ended questions.
+Sometimes, fewer well-phrased, open questions are better than many closed questions.
+Questions should also span across the range of levels of thinking, throughout a lesson and a course.